allAboutManas/TODO-NOTES-APP/README.md

 Clone the Repository:

-Clone this repository to your local machine using git clone <repository_url>.
+Clone this repository to your local machine using git clone https://github.com/allAboutManas/TODO-NOTES-APP.git Install Dependencies:
-Install Dependencies:
 Navigate to the project folder: cd todo-notes-app.
 Install the required dependencies: npm install.